 - It would take probably 10-20 million doses of vaccines to just slightly increase the formaldehyde level in your child.

-Once again, the simple math clearly shows that formaldehyde is not one of the toxic vaccine chemicals.
+Once again, simple math clearly shows that formaldehyde is not one of the toxic vaccine chemicals.

-According to the anti-vaccine crows, one of the worst of the toxic vaccine chemicals is thiomersal (or thimerosal, depending on which English you use), often just called “mercury” by those without a solid science education.
+According to the anti-vaccine religion, one of the worst of the toxic vaccine chemicals is thiomersal (or thimerosal, depending on which English you use), often just called “mercury” by those without a solid science education.
 I bet if you Google “toxic vaccine chemicals,” thiomersal will be in nearly every hit.

-First of all, the half-life of thiomersal in blood is around 2.2 days.
+First of all, the half-life of thiomersal in the blood is around 2.2 days.
 That might seem long, but it means half is gone in a couple of days, cleared out by the kidneys.
-It does not accumulate in the body, despite the misinformation of the anti-vaccine crowd.
+And thiomersal does not accumulate in the body, despite the misinformation of the anti-vaccine crowd.

 A 20 kg child would get 25 micrograms of ethylmercury in one injection every year (which is irrelevant, since no children’s vaccine contains thiomersal).
-The theoretical LD50 dose for that same child would be around 2000 mg of thiomersal, or about 80,000 times higher than the amount of thiomersal in one vaccine dose – of course, all childhood vaccines lack thimerosal.
+The theoretical LD50 dose for that same child would be around 2000 mg of thiomersal, or about 80,000 times higher than the amount of thiomersal in one vaccine dose.

 So, you would have to inject your child 80,000 times a day, every day, to make it potentially toxic.
 And no, dose-response relationships are not linear.
 That doesn’t mean that there’s some tiny risk of death from even a small dose of thiomersal.
 There is actually NO risk.
 And again, since there’s no thiomersal in pediatric vaccines, this argument is incredibly ridiculous.